TTI-modelling/TestingContactModel/README_developers.md

 waiting on a stable implementation of a Python parser for JSON Schema draft 2020-12, which will allow use of the `unevaluated_properties` keyword.
 At the moment, if a parameter is mistyped, it will be silently ignored, and the default value used instead.

-#### Views

-1. Add a new view and register it with the model, and add to the controller.
-    * Look at the views in the `household_contact_tracing/views` folder to see how these are created, copying the most appropriate one to use as a template.
-You will see that all views inherit from SimulationView (`views/simulation_view.py`).
-The views also contain a copy of the model, and use this to register themselves as observers of the model, signing up to events of interest, so that they can output any information back to the user.

-    * Add the new view to the `BranchingProcessController` class (or other class inherited from `SimulationController).
-      See others views added in that Controller class, to look at examples.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.